- What's New

 TTY - 772-692-7320

-You may register to vote or obtain a Voter Registration Application at many other locations in Martin County.
+You may obtain a Voter Registration Application at many other locations in Martin County.
 Click here for a complete list

 After completing the Voter Registration Application, mail or deliver the application to the Supervisor of Elections office.
 A voter identification card will be mailed to you applicant approximately 2-3 weeks after the application is received.